dblindrepo/VDT/README.md

   A Vietnamese-specific rule-based converter transforms the NIIVTB-1 constituency treebank into an initial dependency version, referred to as **VDT Auto**.

 - **Phase 2: Manual Post-editing**
-  The VDT Auto is then edited to rigorous manual annotation to produce the final version, **VDT**.
+  The VDT Auto is then edited through rigorous manual annotation to produce the final version, **VDT**.

 To support the conversion process, we additionally propose a dependency label system tailored to the syntactic characteristics of Vietnamese.